Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step1_lexing.md

 ## Introduction

-In This tutorial we will implement a Lexer for a simple SQL Select statement language:
+In this tutorial we will implement a Lexer for a simple SQL Select statement language:

 ```sql
 SELECT column1 FROM table2